SauliHa/Reservation-system/README.md

 ## Installation

 To use this project download the contents and run npm install on both front-end and back-end folders to install the required dependencies.
-You also need to install postgres sql https://www.postgresql.org/ and create an ENV file in the back-end folder that includes PORT, SECRET and PG_HOST, PG_PORT, PG_USERNAME, PG_PASSWORD, PG_DATABASE envs for your database.
+You also need to install postgres sql https://www.postgresql.org/ and create a database for the project, and create an ENV file in the back-end folder that includes PORT, SECRET and PG_HOST, PG_PORT, PG_USERNAME, PG_PASSWORD, PG_DATABASE envs for your database.
 You can also run npm build on the front-end and tlc -b in the back-end to make a build out of the project folders.

 ## Support